Once upon a time, kids spending time in the kitchen was mostly about the chance to lick the cake beaters.

 Design and build a playdough project (Engineering)

 Got a young budding engineer in your household?
-Engage their innovative side by challenging them to construct a bridge using playdough – guiding them through any hurdles along the way.
+Engage their innovative side by challenging them to construct a bridge or other structures using playdough – guiding them through any hurdles along the way.

-Using playdough is a valuable sensory experience, and throwing a handful of popsicle sticks or straws into the mix will provide extra inspiration to support play learning.
+Using playdough is a valuable sensory experience, and throwing a handful of popsicle sticks, toothpicks or straws into the mix will provide extra inspiration to support play learning.

 Whipping up a fresh batch of playdough is a cinch (and letting kids help with measuring ingredients will add an extra dose of STEM learning).

-Just pop one cup of plain flour, half a cup of salt and two tablespoons of cream of tartar into a bowl – then mix in half a cup of water, a tablespoon of oil and a few drops of food colouring.
+Just mix one cup of plain flour, half a cup of salt and two tablespoons of cream of tartar into a bowl – then combine with half a cup of water, a tablespoon of oil and a few drops of food colouring.

 A little bit of this, a little bit of that (Measurement)